Evo Moment 37: Legacy

 Evo Moment #37 is frequently described as the most iconic and memorable moment in the history of competitive video gaming.
 Being at one point the most-watched competitive gaming moment of all time, Kotaku compared it to sports moments such as Babe Ruth's called shot and the Miracle on Ice.

-In an interview with John Guerrero of EventHubs, Justin Wong stated that he believed Evo Moment #37 may have helped "save" the fighting game community, which was getting less active at the time.
+In an interview with John Guerrero of EventHubs, Justin Wong stated that he believed Evo Moment #37 may have helped "save" the fighting game community, which was becoming less active at the time.
 Umehara gave a more in-depth account of the match in his 2016 autobiography, in which he explains how he briefly departed from the fighting game community afterwards.

 The downloadable online version of 3rd Strike, Street Fighter III: 3rd Strike Online Edition, features a challenge where players need to pull off the Daigo Parry.
 A parody of Evo Moment #37 was presented in the 2012 anime adaption of Acchi Kocchi.
 In 2014, Umehara and Wong held a rematch as a celebration of Evo Moment #37 ten years prior, in which Wong once again attempted to chip Umehara out with Chun-Li's special move.
 Umehara successfully parried Chun-Li's special move again, but Wong had enough vitality left to win the round a few seconds later.
 Glenn Cravens wrote a self-published book titled EVO Moment 37 that year as well.

 By 2016, Evo Moment #37 had been viewed more than 30 million times, making it one of the most-watched tournament highlights of all time.
 In a friendly match during 2016, British Street Fighter player Ryan Hart notably pulled off Daigo's parry while not looking at the TV screen.

 2018's Super Smash Bros.
 Ultimate features Ken as a playable character, with the Shippu Jinraikyaku available as one of his Final Smashes.
 In his reveal trailer, Ken parries an attack from Punch-Out!!'s Little Mac before immediately countering with his Final Smash, referencing the iconic moment.

+In 2024, 20 years after Evo Moment #37, a 3rd Strike tournament was confirmed for that year's EVO.
+To promote the event, a short skit was made featuring Wong and Umehara.
+Wong, at a Chipotle Mexican Grill location, asks Umehara over the phone if he wants extra guacamole on his order, to which Umehara responds that he can "handle something with a little more kick."
+A clip of the moment then plays, followed by an unamused Wong hanging up and leaving the restaurant.
+During the 3rd Strike tournament, a match between "Hayao" as Hugo and Franklin "FrankieBFG" Nunez as Ken ended with Hayao, down to his last pixel of health, midair-parrying Ken's multi-hitting Tatsumaki Senpukyaku and using Hugo's dropkick to dodge Ken's Shippuu Jinraikyaku, allowing him an opening to attack and win the match.
+The moment was similarly hailed, with some commentators nicknaming it "Evo Moment #38".